wthrowe/spectre/docs/DevGuide/Brigand.md

 \subsection integral_constant

 \par
-Very similar to std::integral_constant, except that "for maximum C++11 compatibility" all the `constexpr` specifiers have been omitted.
+Very similar to std::integral_constant, except that the `constexpr` specifiers on the member functions have been omitted.
 \snippet Test_TMPLDocumentation.cpp tmpl::integral_constant

 \par
 Brigand supplies type aliases for constants of some specific types:
 \snippet Test_TMPLDocumentation.cpp tmpl::integral_constant::abbreviations

-\subsection integral_list

-\par
-Shorthand for a \ref list of \ref integral_constant ""s of the same type
-\snippet Test_TMPLDocumentation.cpp tmpl::integral_list
+\remark
+Prefer std::integral_constant, except for the convenience wrapper tmpl::size_t or when necessary for type equality comparison.

 \subsection list